ramsesatabusimbel/limnoria-stats/README.md

 # limnoria-stats.py
 A python script that counts words from .log file with Limnoria ChannelLogger.

 Change language and banner by yourself or with AI.
+English is standard.

 Settings:
 1. LOG_DIR = "/home/USER/path/to/log/file/folder" # As in "home/bot/limnoria/logs/ChannelLogger/network".